 Indian Space Research Organization is scheduled to launch a PSLV-XL rocket as part of the Aditya-L1 mission.
-The launch window for the Heliophysics mission is on January 1, 2020 00:00:00 UTC from Satish Dhawan Space Centre First Launch Pad.
+The launch window for the Heliophysics mission is on 09/30/2022 00:00 UTC (Date May Change) from Sriharikota, Republic of India.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the PSLV-XL and experience the excitement for yourself.

 Aditya L1 is an Indian solar observation satellite to be placed at the Sun-Earth Lagrangian point L1.